Curated by Sheila Goloborotko

 Show Your Support

 In addition to inspiring people with our classes, we spark imaginations with world-class art installed on our terrace and in our galleries.
 We maintain the beautiful stone mill that deepens your ties with the past and provide a gathering place for your family and friends on the Toshiko Takaezu Terrace.
+Please consider making a tax-deductible donation so that we may continue educating, challenging, and inspiring community through the arts.

-Programs are made possible in part by funds from the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts; Hyde and Watson Foundation; The Large Foundation; and The Holt Foundation, along with other corporations, foundations and individuals.
-The Hunterdon Art Museum is a wheelchair-accessible space.
-Publications are available in large print.
-Patrons who are deaf, hard of hearing or speech impaired may contact the Museum through the New Jersey Relay Service at (TTY) 1 (800) 852-7899.
+Programs are made possible in part by funds from the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts; Hyde and Watson Foundation; The Large Foundation; and The Holt Foundation, along with other corporations, foundations, and individuals.

 Back To Exhibitions